 “At the moment, most services, such as facilities for the visually impaired, are concentrated in the city centre.
 The pedestrian route has tactile aids to assist them.
 We hope to expand these services to the city’s outskirts as well,” he said.

-Heavy industries will no longer be situated in the city, according to Nurazizi, and might be better suited in neighbouring locations.
+Nurazizi mentioned that they will no longer position heavy industries in the city; they might fit better in neighbouring locations.
 “However, in Kuala Lumpur, we will concentrate on areas for service and creative sectors, both of which give a large number of job opportunities,” he added.

 In a Nutshell